When does hair grow back after chemo?

 This is why the hair on a person's head, eyelashes, eyebrows, and elsewhere on the body often falls out during treatment.

-When hair loss occurs, it usually starts within 2 weeks of treatment and continues to get worse for 1–2 months.
+When hair loss occurs, it usually starts within 2 weeks of treatment and becomes more severe for 1–2 months.

-Similarly, a person's hair does not start to grow back immediately after their last chemotherapy treatment.
-The delay is due to chemotherapy drugs taking time to leave the body and to stop attacking healthy dividing cells.
+Hair does not start to grow back immediately after the last chemotherapy treatment.
+This is because it takes time for chemotherapy drugs to completely leave the body and stop attacking healthy dividing cells.

-Most people receiving chemotherapy will begin seeing a limited amount of thin, fuzzy hair a few weeks after their last treatment.
-Real hair starts to grow properly within a month or two of the last treatment.
+Most people undergoing chemotherapy will begin seeing some thin, fuzzy hair a few weeks after their last treatment.
+Real hair may start to grow properly within a month or two of the last treatment.

-Knowing a little bit about hair growth can help a person understand hair regrowth after chemotherapy.
+Knowing about hair growth can help a person better understand hair regrowth after chemotherapy.

 All hair goes through periods of rest, during which it does not grow.
-Furthermore, when the hair hits a certain length or when it is pulled, it falls out.
-So the scalp is always shedding some hair.
+Hair can also fall out when it reaches a certain length or when a person pulls it.
+So, the scalp is always shedding some hair.

-The following timeline indicates what happens after chemotherapy:
+The following timeline indicates what most people can expect to happen after chemotherapy: